 Watch the 2021 Q&A session with the funding team above.
 Below are frequently asked questions regarding the 2021 Pare Lorentz Documentary Fund.
 Please review full guidelines here.
 We cannot preview applications.
 Questions on eligibility can be sent to email@example.com.

-The 2019 guidelines specify my project has to focus on the issue area of economic inequality.
+The 2021 guidelines specify my project has to focus on the issue area of challenging white supremacy.
 What does that mean?

 Each year the fund will focus on select issue areas that were hallmarks of Pare Lorentz's films.
-In 2019 the focus is ecomonic inequality. economic inequality issues can encompass many areas, including but not limited to education, health care, labor, housing, technology, and immigration.
+In 2021 the focus is challenging white supremacy.
+Films can focus on the impact of white supremacy in many areas, including but not limited to policing, banking and finance, education, health care, land rights and housing.

 I applied in the previous round.
 Can I apply this year with the same project?

 Each year the fund will focus on select issue areas that were hallmarks of Pare Lorentz's films.
-In 2019 our focus is economic inequality.
+In 2021 our focus is challenging white supremacy.
 You may apply with the same project from a previous round if your project addresses this area.
 Please reference the current application checklist and update your submission accordingly.

 Can I apply to both the Enterprise Production Doc Fund and Pare Lorentz?

 Yes you can apply to both but you will need to fill out separate Submittable applications for each grant.

 What is the date and time of the deadline?